-Parks will be categorized as district, regional, community, citywide and major thoroughfare orientated and could have limited programs for major outings (i.e. picnicking, playgrounds, cycling).
+Parks will be categorized as district, regional, community, citywide and major Standard Specifications for Landscape Construction 2012 thoroughfare orientated and could have limited programs for major outings (i.e. picnicking, playgrounds, cycling).
 Turf is also generally of a more coarse texture.
 Growth and colour of turf is mainly determined by natural conditions.
 Limited weed infestation may be evident.